williamspiro/gatsby-hubspot-graphql/README.md

     ```
     NOTE: `ENV` should be left blank
 4. Run `gatsby develop` to run locally
-5. Update the various GraphQL queries to be fetching data that exists in your own HubSpot account
+5. Update the various GraphQL queries to be fetching data that exists in your own HubSpot account, using the [HubSpot GraphQL API](https://developers.hubspot.com/docs/cms/data/query-hubspot-data-using-graphql)